garrandall/popular-music-data/tracks/n-dey-say-nelly.md

 Until they gone, then realise we even had it, Fo' Reel (Fo' Reel, Fo' Reel)

-Ha ha ha ha ha ohhhhhhhh
+Ha ha ha ha ha oh
-N dey say ohhhhhh ohh ohhhhhhhh
+N dey say oh oh oh
-Ha ha ha ha ha ohhhhhhh
+Ha ha ha ha ha oh
-N dey say ohhhhh oh ohhhhh
+N dey say oh oh oh

 I used to think that life had a plan for me
 Until I realised life had to be planned by me, see that's the key